 This post may contain affiliate links.
 Please read our disclosure policy.

-Learn how to make easy, authentic, traditional, smooth, and creamy Hainanese kaya / srikaya jam in 10 minutes instead of hours of stirring.
+Discover how to whip up silky-smooth, richly flavored Hainanese-style kaya (also known as srikaya) in just 10 minutes—not the hours of stirring traditionally required.
 The recipe is for both palm sugar kaya jam or pandan flavored kaya jam.

 I remember the image of these two little girls anxiously waiting to taste the kaya cooking inside a double-boiler.
-The lovely lady would grab two spoons and handed a big spoonful of the jam to each of the girl.
+The lovely lady would grab two spoons and hand a big spoonful of the jam to each of the girls.
 The glow and the delight on their faces!!
-Those little girls are my sister and I and the lovely lady was my late aunt.
+Those little girls are my sister and I, and the lovely lady was my late aunt.
 She made the best kaya, or what we call it srikaya in Indonesia.
 Named as such because of its rich (kaya) and creamy nature.

 Kaya is my favorite jam EVER (repeat: EVER!).
 I never really appreciated it until after I’m far away from home and the only way to get a hold of kaya was to get a store-bought one, which is never the same compared to the home-made one.
 You look at the ingredients list and immediately you got turned off.
 But, making a kaya means A LOT OF STIRRING! and for hours!
 Mom often says “if you stop stirring, then you’ll end up with scrambled eggs” and she wasn’t exaggerating when she said that.
 That’s the traditional way!
 UNTIL…I discovered this 10-minute kaya recipe from KT.
 I’ve made it twice since I discovered it a few days ago.